HW-Lee/ImageCodec/README.md

 -->

 ### YUVImageFactory.h
+- A toolbox to process `YUVImage`: to apply k-means clustering.

 ### ImagePredictor.h
+- A toolbox to process `YUVImage`: to generate predicted image with a specific predictor ID.

 ### Transform.h
+- A toolbox to do discrete cosine transform: 4x4-block supported so far. [***not used***]

 ### KmeansFactory.h
+- A toolbox to do k-means clustering.

 ### HuffmanTable.h
+- An object able to construct a canonical Huffman table with specific contents data.

 ### GolombRiceTable.h
+- An object able to construct a Golomb-Rice table. [***not used***]

 ### PerformancePackage.h
+- A central controller/database to manage the efficiency and its corresponded parameters set.

 ### BitReader.h
+- A toolbox to read a file in bits level.

 ### BitWriter.h
+- A toolbox to write a file in bits level.

 ### Symbol.h
+- An object that contains lots of functions/properties that a symbol has.